What is an offer to purchase real estate?

 It's yours forbidden to pay a sum of money to the seller, because that makes the offer void.

-You may withdraw from the offer until the buyer has received your offer.
+You may withdraw from the offer until the seller has received your offer.

 Once the offer has been received, you can no longer do so for the entire duration of the offer.